HypeCheck

 Absorption & Bioavailability

 Good — free-form EAAs are rapidly absorbed and raise plasma amino acid levels quickly.
 However, the food matrix matters: high-fat meals can blunt the muscle protein synthesis response even when EAA content is similar.
-Leucine content within the EAA blend appears to be a key driver of anabolic response.
+Leucine-rich formulas show faster and higher peak amino acid concentrations.

 Red Flags to Watch For

-- Products with very low total EAA doses (under 6 g) are unlikely to meaningfully stimulate muscle protein synthesis based on study data
+• Products with very low EAA doses (under 5 g) are unlikely to meaningfully stimulate muscle protein synthesis based on study doses

 Products Containing Essential Amino Acids (EAAs)